 (Culver City, CA Oct.
-15, 2018) Human Assistance and Development International (HADI) has been awarded the PVE Non-Profit Grant offered by the California Governor’s Office of Emergency Services.
+15, 2018) Human Assistance and Development International (HADI) has been selected by the California Governor’s Office of Emergency Services (Cal OES) to receive a Grant for creating safer communities in California.
 The announcement of the award was made on October 12, 2018, via a press release from Cal OES.
 This pilot will be implemented by The Center for Languages, Arts, & Societies of the Silk Road (CLASSRoad) an initiative of HADI.

-B.R.I.G.H.T.-Teacher Training program seeks to build a training curriculum to help teachers understand all forms of extremist ideologies and will be delivered via a joint collaboration effort with the National Humanities Center (NHC).
+B.R.I.G.H.T.-Teacher Training program seeks to build a training curriculum that will provide a disciplinary approach to promoting civil discourse in the pre-collegiate classroom and will be delivered via a joint collaboration with the National Humanities Center (NHC).

-The project plans to train 20 teachers in the San Bernardino City Unified School District; and is centered on building middle and high school history and social studies teacher capacity for providing classroom environments that build student understanding and practice around considering multiple perspectives, developing cultural tolerance, civil discourse and critical thinking, as a preventative measure and for building resilience against a cognitive shift that may set the stage for youth radicalization and extreme violence.
+The project plans to train 20 teachers in the San Bernardino City Unified School District; and is centered on building middle and high school history and social studies teacher capacity for providing classroom environments that build student understanding and practice around considering multiple perspectives, developing cultural tolerance, civil discourse and critical thinking.

 About HADI/CLASSRoad and the NHC:

 HADI is a non-profit organization working for the socio-economic and educational development of people worldwide.
 CLASSRoad is a valued provider of professional development STARTALK courses since 2007 and has been awarded over $1.5 million in cumulative annual program funds from the National Foreign Language Center (NFLC) located at the University of Maryland.
 CLASSRoad has considerable experience in managing and building online courses and resources for teachers across the nation and can support a sophisticated array of learning tools and instructional methods to build an effective online learning environment.